ycrc/ycrc.github.io/docs/clusters-at-yale/data/archived-sequencing.md

 ```

 !!! tip
-    When retrieving data, untar/unquip as a job on a compute node, **not a login node** and make sure to allocate sufficient resources to your job, e.g. `–c 20 --mem=100G`.
+    When retrieving data, run untar/unquip as a job on a compute node, **not a login node** and make sure to allocate sufficient resources to your job, e.g. `–c 20 --mem=100G`.